-Paul Martin is the Comptroller for the Province of New Brunswick with oversight of accounting, internal audit, enterprise risk management, financial systems and consulting.
-He has 38 years' experience in public practice as a former partner with a National accounting firm and currently with the Provincial Government.
+Paul is the Comptroller for the Government of New Brunswick with oversight of accounting, internal audit, enterprise risk management, financial systems, and consulting.
+Prior to joining government in 2014, Paul was a partner with a national accounting firm having responsibility for the delivery of client services in accounting, assurance, taxation, and consulting.
 Paul is a Fellow Chartered Professional Accountant and a past president of the New Brunswick Institute of Chartered Accountants.
-He currently serves as a member of the Chartered Professional Accountants of Canada's Public Sector Accounting Discussion Group and the Employment Benefits Task Force.
-Paul is also a trustee of the New Brunswick Teachers' Pension Plan.
+He currently serves as a member of the Chartered Professional Accountants of Canada's Public Sector Accounting Discussion Group and Employment Benefits Expert Advisory Committee.
+Paul is also a Trustee of the New Brunswick Teachers' Pension Plan.